 2.e: If different categories of gTLD are defined, should all types be offered in each application window?
 Is it acceptable for an application window to open for only one or a limited subset of categories of gTLDs (e.g. a .Brands only application window)

-2.f: Any other issues related to this overarching theme:
+2.f: Any other issues related to this overarching subject:

 Subject 3.
 Future new gTLDs assessed in “rounds.”